 SJ Information Technology professional takes the approach that if we build a relationship today with a small business we might not make as much money as with the bigger firm but over time your business will grow and the IT infrastructure with it.

 So when we do consulting for smaller businesses we look at the bigger picture.
 Installing a server today will it last 5 years based on the current growth of the company.
 What other costs might suddenly creep up in the next 3 years.
 Do we install the cheapest router with almost no functionality that will need to be replaced in a year as your needs change or do we go for the more expensive option and it lasts for 5 years.

 So for small businesses it is about building trust giving the best advice possible even if it means installing something cheaper.
-So by following this philosophy we achieve a good working relationship allowing your business to grow faster and have more resources available to grow.
+So by following this philosophy we achieve a good working relationship allowing your business to grow faster and have more resources available to build.

 Like our Small Business become large enterprises approach.
 The philosophy that "IT is a an Asset and not an Expense" also have major impact in how we approach IT infrastructure and recommendations.

 Most IT companies and many companies take the approach that IT is an expense so when evaluating a new IT product it is all about Total Cost Of Ownership.
-If I buy two products that perform the same function I must find the one with the lowest Total Cost Of Ownership.
+If I buy two products that perform the same function, I must find the one with the lowest Total Cost Of Ownership.

-So SJITP focuses on ROI and we consider COO as just part of the equation.
-How will the new infrastructure impact your business.
-How will it impact your employees and your systems.
-Can we justify it given the ROI.
+So SJITP focuses on ROI, and we consider COO as just part of the equation.
+How will the new infrastructure impact your business?
+How will it impact your employees and your systems?
+Can we justify it given the ROI?